 Jamie Lynn Spears is speaking out again.
-In an interview with ABC News anchor Juju Chang this week, Jamie Lynn talked about her relationship with her older sister, clarifying her involvement in Britney Spears’s conservatorship, and … promoted a new book?
+In a January 12 interview with ABC News anchor Juju Chang, Jamie Lynn talked about her relationship with her older sister, clarifying her involvement in Britney Spears’s conservatorship, and … promoted a new book?
 “It was really important to me to, first off, honor my voice,” she said, explaining why she decided to write her forthcoming book, Things I Should Have Said.

 Growing up, Jamie Lynn said she “adored” Britney, saying she “felt like another mama.”
 However, as time went on, she remembered Britney’s behavior changing.
 In the book, per ABC News, she describes Britney’s behavior as “erratic,” “paranoid,” and “spiraling.”
 When asked how she believes Britney is doing now, Jamie Lynn said she “can’t really speak to anyone else’s state of mind.
 I don’t think that’s fair.
 But I’m allowed to say how I felt in those moments, because that matters.
 It matters that I was in pain.”